 - Dynamic Earth : the building of Hong Kong Rock types, geological features in HK resources, hazard ( landslide )

 - Weather and Climate in H.K. and China e.g. cold front, typhoon climatic hazards, impacts , strategies

 Mrs. Yu Lai Shuk Yee (Convenor), Mrs.Kwok Wong Miu Han, Ms. Mak Yin Chin, Miss W.S.
 Wong

 Boat trip was held each year – Sites of boat trip including Tung Ping Chau, Ap Chau, Double Haven, Sai Kung Peninsula, High Island, Tap Mun, Po Toi etc.

-Field trip camp would be held for F.5 Geography students.
+Field study camp would be held for F.5 Geography students.